shaibruhis/FF-Hybrid-Standings/README.md

 ------
 * Make columns sortable
 * Add record to all pages that display it (not just the Standings page)
+* Show projected playoff bracket
 * Yahoo compatible
+* Update info that relies on scoring such as win streak

 Known Issues
 ------